ysyk2021/the-power-of-mindful-thinking-practicing-mindful-thinking-for-greater-clarity-and-focus/src/chapter-9-2.md

-Chapter 8: Conclusion: Final Thoughts and Recommendations for Continuing the Journey of Mindful Thinking
+Final Thoughts and Recommendations for Continuing the Journey of Mindful Thinking
 ========================================================================================================

 Final Thoughts on Mindful Thinking